-After a function or party many people open windows to air out their homes and remove any fumes or odors.
-It is also very important to get rid of any unwanted or unknown energy (residual powder) that might be left behind
+After a function or party, many people open windows to air out their homes and remove any fumes or odours.
+It is also essential to get rid of any unwanted or unknown energy (residual powder) that might be left behind

 - Gets rid of energy from other people (unwanted)

-- There may be a negative effect on your household
+- There may be an adverse effect on your household

-- Release any negative effect on family members or just an effect that’s unwanted
+- Release any negative impact on family members or energy that’s unwanted

-- Helps bring conclusions in a more positive way calmness inside of me.
+- Help conclude in a more positive way calmness inside of me.
 Breathing in the sweet smell of the white sage is very relaxing.

-After I’ve completely smudged the inside of my home, I go to the main door.
-I go outside and smudge the door around the outside frame.
-If you have more then one door that is frequently used, I suggest doing all entry points.
-Once I have done the outside and I return inside, I put out the smudge stick.
-It’s amazing how little you have to burn to create a new energy in your home.
+After I’ve entirely smudged the inside of my home, I go to the main door.
+I go outside and smudge the door on the outside frame.
+If you have more then one entrance frequently used, I suggest making all entry points.
+Once I have done the outside, and I return inside, I put out the smudge stick.
+It’s amazing how little you have to burn to create new energy in your home.
 If this is your first smudging attempt, I strongly recommend reading up on it first or ask someone who has done it many times.
-As well, if your home has never been smudged or it has been a while, the smoke might be kind of thick.
-Normally what I like to do is just let it dissipate into the atmosphere.
+As well, if your home has never had smudging before or it has been a while, the smoke might be kind of thick.
+Typically what I like to do is just let it dissipate into the atmosphere.
 If you find the smoke too thick, open up a couple of windows to help clear the space.
 Trust me, when you get into the routine of smudging your home once a month, the smoke won’t be as heavy.

 In other cultures, incense or herbal smoke mixtures are used to purify or cleanse the surroundings.
 Choose high-quality incense with the herb-infused.
 For safety, always use an incense burner for burning incense.